shillestad-cmd/Ransomware-Attack/README.md

 During this investigation, the evidence indicated that the attack was most consistent with an opportunistic automated database extortion campaign targeting an exposed MySQL service.

 Although this investigation found no evidence that artificial intelligence was used during the attack, recent industry research demonstrates that database-focused extortion campaigns continue to evolve.
 In July 2026, researchers at Sysdig documented **JadePuffer**, which they described as the first publicly documented end-to-end ransomware campaign autonomously executed by a large language model (LLM).
-The campaign targeted an internet-facing application, pivoted to a production MySQL database, destroyed data, and issued an extortion demand without a human operator directing each technical step. :contentReference[oaicite:1]{index=1}
+The campaign targeted an internet-facing application, pivoted to a production MySQL database, destroyed data, and issued an extortion demand without a human operator directing each technical step.

 While my investigation does not attribute this incident to JadePuffer or any other specific threat actor, the similarities reinforce an important defensive lesson: internet-facing database services remain attractive targets for automated extortion campaigns, regardless of whether they are driven by traditional scripts or increasingly autonomous tooling.

 ---

-# References

 # References